hauleth/hauleth/content/post/beam-process-memory-usage.md

 end
 ```

-Which one of these approaches is more performant is irrelevant[^erlang-perf],
+Which one of these approaches is more performant is irrelevant[^erlang-perf].
-what is relevant is that we need either build call stack or construct our list
+What is relevant is that we need either build call stack or construct our list
-*twice* to be able to conform to the Elixir promises (even if in this case we do
+*twice* to be able to conform to the Elixir promises.
+Even if in this case we do
-not care about order of the list returned by the `for`).
+not care about order of the list returned by the `for`.

 [^erlang-perf]: Sometimes body recursion will be faster, sometimes TCO will be
-faster. it's impossible to tell without more benchmarking.
+faster.
+It is impossible to tell without more benchmarking.
 For more info check
 out [superb article by Ferd Herbert](https://ferd.ca/erlang-s-tail-recursion-is-not-a-silver-bullet.html).

 Of course we could mitigate our problem by using `Enum.reduce/3` function (or